GingerGeneste/CheatSheets/Howto_Bashbunny.md

 Now make sure to check out the file ```Responder.py``` to ensure the python script does not need additional libraries/dependencies.
 You can also verify this quickly by running the ```Responder.py``` directly through a shell on the Bashbunny and see if it executes without errors.

+**Note: After unmounting and mounting the USB mass storage device, the libraries in the tools folder will disappear because they are moved from the USB partition to the actual OS filesystem.
+This is totally intended behaviour and do not worry.**

 ## Starting guide for shell access
 While the bashbunny can operate as a Mass storage device, it also runs its own lightweight OS (a linux distribution).
 If you want to interact with the bashbunny